 Not all crowns are made equal and many have darkness at the gumline

 The truth is, the quality of your PFM crown depends on how it’s made.
 Dentists pay from $35 to $155 for a PFM crown from the dental lab.
 For just $60 more, the crown can have a porcelain butt-joint-margin, which means, if your gums recede, a metal margin (that black line) won’t be revealed.
 Instead, the tooth will look completely white.
 This darkness at the gumline can also occur in a low quality crown when the underlying metal isn’t properly concealed with porcelain.
+If a world class technician creates your crown, it will be difficult to tell it isn’t real.

 Another consideration is the metal material used.
 An inexpensive alloy will not cast well (part of the fabrication process), so the crown won’t fit as well as it would if a better metal were used.
 Also, biocompatibility (the body accepting the crown material) may be a problem.
 With inexpensive crowns, the ceramic baked over the metal may be more opaque – less natural looking.
 Your best option is a 14+ karat gold crown under veneering ceramic, with a butt-joint-margin.
 With a full gold underlay, The crown will fit better and match better.
 If you get the butt joint margin, it is less likely to have a darkness at the gumline.